vtexdocs/help-center-content/docs/known-issues/en/shipping-preview-does-not-use-sla-name-for-display-in-ui.md

 ---
-title: Shipping Preview does not use SLA name for display in UI
+title: 'Shipping Preview does not use SLA name for display in UI'
 id: 6v7vh0CSUfpiF04brZ0bgb
 status: PUBLISHED
 createdAt: 2022-05-06T20:46:38.910Z